variation graph data structures, interchange formats, alignment, genotyping, and variant calling methods

 This will produce alignments in the multipath format.
 For more information on the multipath alignment format and vg mpmap

-see wiki page on mpmap.
+see the wiki page on mpmap.
 Running the two commands on the small example data using 4 threads should on most machines take less than a minute.

 If you have a small graph, you can align a sequence to the whole graph, using a full-length partial order alignment: